Marcus Tracy

-Marcus Garin Tracy (born October 2, 1986 in Chestnut Hill, Pennsylvania) is an American soccer player who plays as a striker.
+Marcus Garin Tracy (born October 2, 1986) is an American soccer player who plays as a striker.

 Career

-College and Amateur
+College and amateur

 Although born in Chestnut Hill section of Philadelphia, Tracy grew up in Newtown, CT, playing soccer at Newtown High School where he was named an All-American (and had his #3 jersey retired) and was a member of the 2004 Class LL Connecticut State Championship team.
 He finished with 100 goals in his high school career.
 Tracy also played for Beachside Soccer Club in his youth.
 His brother Ryan Tracy played soccer at the University of Pennsylvania.